chaaz/versio/docs/reference.md

   using the `release --pause` command. `init` will skip any hidden directories and files, as well as directories and files listed in `.gitignore` files.
+- `schema`: Output a JSON schema document for the config file.
+This feature is in-progress, and may be altered/enhanced in future releases.
+Most JSON schema validators require JSON input, but you can use a yaml-to-json converter (ex: https://crates.io/crates/record-query) to convert your input.
+Also note that many JSON documents are valid YAML, if you want to keep your `.versio.yaml` file in JSON format.
 - `template`: Output a changelog template.
   - `--template` (`-t <url>`, required): pick which changelog template (such as `builtin:json`) to output.
 See [Changelog